4 Ways to Have a Christ-Centered Christmas

 I mixed the cookies mindfully and enjoyed the scent that filled the house during the process of baking.

 In a way that is somewhat similar to mindfully taking the bread and the cup at Eucharist, the slow acts of interacting with the materials set before me reminded me of God’s goodness, his presence with me, and the reason for my baking.
-The mindfulness of each intentional act lifted my heart in worship.
+The mindfulness of each intentional act lifted my heart in worship, helping me to focus on Christ as I worked.

 What might happen if we stopped rushing through our card-sending, letter-writing, and gift-shopping?